Edward-Norton/4th-Year-Thorns/Documentation/Architecture & Core Systems/Map System.md

 - **Terrain Sprites**: Replace debug colors with textured tiles
 - **Biome System**: Link terrain types to Voronoi regions (forest region, plains region)
-- **Hand Held Map**: Render low-res version of entire map, with marked POIs for current map
+- **Hand Held Map**: Render low-res version of entire map, with marked POIs for current map for player to know where they are.
 - **Chunk Partition**: Only update and render adjacent objects in near regions, ignore far regions.